 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.

 I not only question this God, I charge him with gross negligence and malfeasance.
 Any human acting as this God does would be considered a manic, cruel, serial abuser of his fellow human beings.
-Such a God we would or should not want as family or a friend, yet billions claim this God as their friend, confidant, family member, and lover.
-They fawn over and worship this God who is so inept that he can’t even feed a hungry girl in Africa or quench the thirst of a homeless family in India.
+Such a God we would or should not want as family or friend, yet billions claim this God as their friend, confidant, family member, and lover.
+They fawn over and worship this God who is so inept that he can’t even feed a starving girl in Africa or quench the thirst of a homeless family in India.
 While this God always seems to come through for Granny when she can’t find her car keys, he is AWOL when it comes to relieving his creation from pain, suffering, and death.
 Forgive me for saying this, but this God is not worthy of obeisance and worship.
 If I’m going to worship anyone, it is going to be my fellow humans who devote their lives to reducing the suffering of others.
 They are the gods who are worthy of worship.

-I prefer the agnostic, atheist, deist way of looking at life.
+I prefer the agnostic/atheist/deist way of looking at life.
 Shit happens.
-Good and bad happens to one and all and often what comes our way has no purpose or reason.
+Good and bad happens to one and all, and often what comes our way has no purpose or reason.
 It just h-a-p-p-e-n-s.

 But, to suggest that God or the universe or some divine energy/consciousness is behind how my life has turned out?
 I reject any such notion.
 I gladly embrace what my life is and all that helped to make it what it is, but I have no place in my life for some sort of divine puppeteer pulling the strings of my life.
-Seven years ago, I reached up and cut the puppeteer’s strings, and from that day forward my life has been my own.
+Twelve years ago, I reached up and cut the puppeteer’s strings, and from that day forward my life has been my own.
 It is an admixture of my own choices, the choices of others, genetics, and random events and circumstances.
 I need no other explanation, nor do I need a God to make my life more palatable.
 It is what it is until it isn’t.